dougeby/IntuneDocs/intune/app-protection-policies.md

 ### To change the list of apps associated with the policy

 1. In  the **App policy** blade, choose the policy you want to change.
-This opens the details specific to the policy you just selected.
+This selection shows the details specific to the policy you selected.

 2. In the policy blade, choose **Targeted apps** to open the list of apps.